frontity/step-by-step-tutorial/tutorial/part6-custom-post-types/add-support-for-cpts.md

 # Add support for custom post types

-In order to use custom post types in our project the first thing we need to do is to add support for our custom post type in `frontity.settings.js`.
+In order to use custom post types in our project we need to add support for our custom post type in `frontity.settings.js`.
 We can do this by locating the object for `@frontity/wp-source` in the `packages` array and adding the `postTypes` property to `state.source`.

 The `postTypes` property takes an array of objects as it's value, with each object in the array defining a distinct post type.
 We're only defining one post type, namely `destinations`, so we only add one object to the array.